akamensky/argparse/README.md

 Or you can set `Validate` as a lambda function to make it know while value is valid.
 Or you can set `Help` for your beautiful help document.
 Or you can set `Default` will set the default value if user does not provide a value.
-You can set `Positional` to indicate an arg is required in a specific position but shouldn't include "--name".
-Positionals are required in the order they are added.
-Flags can precede or follow positionals.

 Example:
 ```